hongweilibran/wmh_ibbmTum/README.md

-* The detailed description of our method is published in NeuroImage: https://www.sciencedirect.com/science/article/pii/S1053811918305974?via%3Dihub .
-* Please cite our work if you find the code is useful for your research.
+* The detailed description of our method is published in [[NeuroImage]] (https://arxiv.org/pdf/1802.05203.pdf).
+Please cite our work if you find the code is useful for your research.